TWoolhouse/lboroCW-Trelno/design/report.md

 ## 6. Productivity Management requirements

-1. A user **must** also have access to their private to-do list that is not related to any Projects and is only viewable by that user. \footref{footnote 5}
+1. A user **must** have access to their private to-do list, which is a user's personal to-do list containing tasks that are not related to any Projects.\footref{footnote 5}
 2. A user **must** have access to their personal dashboard, which will contain task they are assigned to from Projects they are working on and their own private todo list.
-A private todo list is a users personal to-do list which contains tasks that are not related to any Projects.
 3. The board **must** have columns in the 'Kanban' view that tasks can be placed in. \footnote{14/10/2022 \url{https://learn.lboro.ac.uk/mod/forum/discuss.php?d=356809} \label{footnote 8}}
 4. The system **should** allow users to switch between a Kanban and 'to-do list' view. \footref{footnote 8}